DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 Like with a sound of ringing bells magic has vanished.
 As if it was a dream, sparks of her magic disappeared one by one entirely.

-"...Magic vanished?" - said Kay who swung the Sid's sword himself.
+"...Magic vanished?" - said Kai who swung the Sid's sword himself.

 Sword that can cut magic.
 Any magic that is directly hit, as if it wasn't even there in first place, vanishes.